 - Resize the disk on the source site.

-- Resize the disk on the recovered virtual machine on the target site.
+- Resize the disk on the cloned virtual machine on the target site.

-- Unregister the recovered virtual machine on the target site, but do not delete the disks.
+- Unregister the cloned virtual machine on the target site, but do not delete the disks.

-- Enable replication by using the disks of the recovered virtual machine as seeds.
+- Enable replication by using the disks of the cloned virtual machine as seeds.